department-of-veterans-affairs/vets-website/src/platform/user/profile/vap-svc/README.md

     - An array of transaction IDs, each one corresponding to a request at `/v0/profile/person/status/{transaction_id}`.
 This is effectively used to prevent the API from being hit quicker than it can respond while we are polling for transaction updates.
 5. `metadata`
     - Anything else about the transactions data.
 Currently, it contains only a `mostRecentErroredTransactionId` property, which is used to render error messaging for the most recent rejected transaction.
 It is necessary because transactions aren't timestamped.
+6. `hasUnsavedEdits`
+    - A boolean used to indicate whether the user has any form field updates that have not yet been successfully saved.
+7. `initialFormFields`
+    - The value of initialFormFields is set to an empty object if the user has not yet filled out any contact information and otherwise includes any already saved contact information.
+The value is set when `UPDATE_PROFILE_FORM_FIELD` is triggered upon initial opening of the edit modal / rendering of the edit view.
+8. `addressValidation`
+    - Is an object set to `initialAddressValidationState` upon initialization and when the address validation modal is opened, and updated based on whether the address validation went through successfully (`ADDRESS_VALIDATION_CONFIRM`) or with an error (`ADDRESS_VALIDATION_ERROR`).
+9. `transactionStatus`
+    - A string that is either `RECEIVED`, `COMPLETED_SUCCESS` or `COMPLETED_FAILURE`.

 ## Transactions
 When a request to update a field is sent to VA Profile Service (via `PUT`, or `POST` if the field is empty), VA Profile Service does not respond with the updated record from a database as you would expect from a typical API.
 Instead, it responds with data on how to look up the progress of the update, information referred to as a "transaction."
 For example, a request to update an email would return a transaction that looks like: